tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 **bdqffdq:Specification**.
 For AMENDMENTs: A urn in the form of "urn:uuid:GUID" that points to the Specification label, for example "urn:uuid:825f551a-2adf-4509-9f95-5a42601a8e88"

 **Specification label**.
-A descriptive label for the specification of an AMENDMENT, for example "Specification for: [AMENDMENT_LICENSE_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/dcbe5bd2-42a0-4aab-bb4d-8f148c6490f8).
+A descriptive label for the specification of an AMENDMENT, for example "Specification for: AMENDMENT_LICENSE_STANDARDIZED".
 --->

 ## 2 Normative Guidance